-Digital Iran is a collaborative digital humanities project funded at the University of Washington-Seattle (UW).
+Digital Iran is a collaborative digital humanities project funded at the University of Washington.
 As a team, we think up innovative ways to analyze video games using techniques found in popular culture.
 Our goal is to implement what we learn as instructors in the classroom.

 2. What types of games do you analyze?